-Life insurance can be complex and overwhelming, especially with the myriad insurance policies out there.
-It’s important to know the differences between them since each type has unique characteristics that may be beneficial – or unnecessary – to your own needs.
-However, more often than not, shopping for policies can get confusing.
+Life insurance can be complex and overwhelming, especially with the countless insurance policies out there.
+It’s important to know the differences between them since each type has unique characteristics that may or may not be right for you.
+But more often than not, shopping for policies can get confusing.
 When it comes to life insurance policies, they can commonly be broken down into term vs permanent life insurance.
-Here are some of the main characteristics of the two types.

 Term Life Insurance

-As the name indicates, term life insurance provides coverage for a specified amount of time – usually from 10 to 30 years, with 20 being the most common.
+As the name might suggest, term life insurance provides coverage for a specified amount of time – usually from 10 to 30 years, with 20 being the most common.
 Once the term period ends, your coverage ends.
-If you pass away prior to the term period ending, then your beneficiaries get the face value of your policy.
-It’s important you consider the length of the term carefully; be sure it covers your dependents until they no longer need support.
+If you pass away before the term period ends, then your beneficiaries get the face value of your policy.
+It’s important you consider the length of the term carefully, and be sure it covers your dependents until they no longer need support.
 It can be very expensive — or impossible to renew term insurance later if your health situation changes.